Apply for help arranging child maintenance

 You do not need to have any direct contact with the other parent.
 The Child Maintenance Service will need to share some information with them, including:

-• the number of nights your child stays with the parent who will be making payments - the other parent will need to confirm this
+- how often you tell us your child stays with the other parent - they will need to confirm this

 If you will be receiving child maintenance payments